zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 <img src="/docs/img/guides/migrate/keycloak-47.png" alt="Migrating users from Keycloak to ZITADEL"/>

-You can now view the user's details in ZITADEL.
-You can see that a password is available too.
-Additionally, you can log into the web application, set up with ZITADEL as the IdP, using the test user's credentials previously configured in Keycloak.
+You can now view the Keycloak user's details in ZITADEL.
+You can see that the password is available too.

-> Parts of this documentation were informed by the insights of [Sadequl Hussain](https://www.linkedin.com/in/sadequlhussain/?originalSubdomain=au).